pineboat/pineboat.github.io/content/post/shatter-imposter-syndrome-peace-with-refactor.md

 What has changed?
 Someone must have shown me why globals are bad.
 By now I know many of the pitfalls of using global variables.
 It's time for a list.

-### What was the learning?
+### What was the Learning?
-1. When the code base is large, it is difficult understand use of globals within a function.
+* When the code base is large, it is difficult understand use of globals within a function.
-2. They open up rooms for defects that are hard to debug.
+* They open up rooms for defects that are hard to debug.
-3. It is quite easy for you to break others' code by using the same variable name
+* It is quite easy for you to break others' code by using the same variable name
-4. Worse, someone else could as easily overwrite your variable name
+* Worse, someone else could as easily overwrite your variable name
-5. This one was new while I was, wait for it, researching<sup>1</sup> for this blog post.
+* This one was new while I was, wait for it, researching<sup>1</sup> for this blog post.
 Global namespaces are hard to search.
 Hence, they lead to performance penalty when compared to locals.

 <sup>1</sup> You'd argue that there is no evidence of any sort of research in this post.
 So, let's just say when I googled "globals are bad" and call it a day.